IQSS/dataverse-client-r/README.md

 ### Data Archiving

-The data archiving (or "deposit") workflow is built on [SWORD v2.0](http://swordapp.org/sword-v2/).
+Dataverse provides two - basically unrelated - workflows for managing (adding, documenting, and publishing) datasets.
+The first is built on [SWORD v2.0](http://swordapp.org/sword-v2/).
 This means that to create a new dataset listing, you will have first initialize a dataset entry with some metadata, add one or more files to the dataset, and then publish it.
 This looks something like the following:

 ```R
 # retrieve your service document